paulz/paulz.github.io/_posts/2015-11-14-testing-code-that-catches-exceptions.markdown

 date:   2015-11-14 16:32:39
 categories: ios tdd unit objc
 ---
-In Objective-C exceptions are bad way to control flow of the program.
-Usually we want to return boolean result and set NSError instead of raising exception to indicate there was an error.
+In Objective-C throwing `NSException` is a bad way to control flow of the program.
+Usually we want to return a boolean result and set `NSError` to indicate there was an error.

-Sometimes we need to write a test that tests the code that raises exception.
-That code could be inside a framework or third party library we have no control.
+Sometimes we need to write code that catches exceptions thrown from a framework or third party library we have no control.

-For example `seekToFileOffset` from `NSFileHandle`
+Take for example `-[NSFileHandle seekToFileOffset:]`

 Apple Documentation for [seekToFileOffset](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/Foundation/Classes/NSFileHandle_Class/#//apple_ref/occ/instm/NSFileHandle/seekToEndOfFile) has this warning: